PatrikAarnivaara/border-crossing/README.md

 Line graph with Bokeh and polynomial regression model with Matplotlib and Excel of border crossings and money transfers between Mexico and US.

 ## General info
 Graph of border crossings between US and Mexico between 2011-2019.
-People crossing border to US from Mexico and money remittance from US to Mexico.
-Datasets(add sources...)
+People crossing the border to US from Mexico and money remittance transfered from US to Mexico.

 ## Data sources
 * Kaggle https://www.kaggle.com/